- Why is my cat aggressive?

 It’s always a good idea to get your cat checked over by a vet if they have become aggressive, just to make sure their behaviour isn’t the result of pain or another illness (such as, for example, neurological disorders).
-Pain-induced aggression is common, so if your vet can make your cat more comfortable they’ll probably be a lot less irritable.
+Pain-induced aggression is common, so if your vet can make your cat more comfortable, they’ll probably be a lot less irritable.

 What to do if your cat bites you

-Although it may be a shock, try to keep calm if you’re scratched or bitten by your aggressive cat, as shouting, sudden movements and physical retaliation will only scare your cat, and make them less likely to accept fuss in the future.
+Although it may be a shock, try to keep calm if you’re scratched or bitten by your aggressive cat, as shouting, sudden movements and physical retaliation will only increase your cat’s reaction, and make them less likely to accept fuss in the future.
 As much as possible, try to protect yourself without making sudden movements.
 Once it has calmed down, confine it to a room where you can provide water, food, its litter box, and a resting area.
 Finally, remember, it's very important that during the attack, you don't lock yourself in a room, as it might be difficult for you to get out later if the aggression continues.

-During play time it’s common for your cat to view whatever they’re playing with as ‘prey’, especially those objects that move quickly, so never play with only your bare hands or you may be pounced on and scratched.
+During play time it’s common for your cat to view whatever they’re playing with as ‘prey’, especially those objects that move quickly, so never play by moving your hands or feet, or you might be attacked and scratched.
 Instead, use a fishing rod-style toy or a remote-controlled toy to play with your pet at a safe distance.

-Redirected hunting is often seen in indoor cats that have limited opportunities to express their natural predatory behaviour outside, which is why they may sometimes lie in wait behind a door and pounce on you as you pass.
+Redirected hunting games are often seen in indoor cats that have limited opportunities to express their natural predatory behaviour, which is why they may sometimes lie in wait behind a door and pounce on you as you pass.
 As with most cat behaviour problems it’s best to ignore it.

 Stand still, be silent and don’t react.
 If you do nothing, your cat will lose interest.
 If you suspect they’re about to pounce on you, divert their attention by rolling a toy across the room for them to chase.

-Sometimes, your cat will seem to become fixated on another object, such as the sight of a rival cat or a bird through the window, and you can clearly see from their body language that they’ve gone into ‘predator mode’.
-It’s common for them to redirect an aggressive response to you if you happen to touch or disturb them when they’re in this state, as they may not realise it’s you, and not the object they’ve been tracking.
-Talking to them in a reassuring voice before approaching them can help snap them out of their focused state, or try rolling a ball of paper past them to distract them safely.
+Sometimes, your cat will seem to become fixated on another animal or object, such as the sight of a bird through the window, and you can clearly see from their body language that they’ve gone into ‘predator mode’.
+Talking to them in a reassuring voice before approaching them can help snap them out of their focused state or try rolling a ball of paper past them to distract them safely.